houstondatavis/data-jam-february-2019/README.md

 ### The datasets webpage http://openaccess-api.clevelandart.org/
 This webpage has general information as well as fields, query parameters, and examples requests to the API.

-## A smaller data subset to work with in CSV format

 ## Important things you might want to know
 1. About _half the artworks have a creative commons license_ and about have don't.
 You may want to limit your calls to only artworks that have a creative commons licesnse so that way you don't have to worry about a license that precludes... things?
 An example of quering all the artworks that have the creative commons zero license is `https://openaccess-api.clevelandart.org/api/artworks/?cc0=0`.
 That will return a json of ~27,000 artworks.
 2. You can *combine two queries* using a & like so `https://openaccess-api.clevelandart.org/api/artworks/?cc0=1&department=Textiles&has_image=1` To get a list of queries see, the Parameters table at http://openaccess-api.clevelandart.org/